mattmaynes2/aria/reports/final/6-Appendix/D-Development/2-Technology.md

 ##### HTTP Gateway {-}

 The HTTP Gateway is responsible for serving static web content as well as enabling communication from the web client to the exchange server.
-This server is a creates a thin wrapper around the internal communication structure of the exchange server and serves it to the web client with a RESTful API.
+The gateway  creates a thin wrapper around the internal communication structure of the exchange server and serves it to the web client with a RESTful API.
 To perform these tasks a simple, new web technology, **node.js** was used.
 Node is an JavaScript interpreter that provides a massive set of server development tools and libraries.